 Do you remember what it’s like in the first stages of a relationship when you have butterflies in your stomach and you’re hung up on every word of every conversation?
-As it turns out, there’s a scientific reason for that.
-“In a new romantic relationship, the rush of the love hormones norepinephrine and dopamine stimulates our pleasure in the brain and leave us breathless and euphoric,” says Dr. Deborah Sandella, a psychotherapist and author of the international best seller Goodbye Hurt & Pain.
+As it turns out, there’s a scientific reason for it.

 Sandella says these hormones make us feel "drunk in love," but the feelings eventually mellow when a couple becomes comfortable and emotionally safe with one another.
 The good news is that there are still ways to bring back this type of passion in a long-term relationship—if you intentionally stimulate it.
-With Sandella’s help, we’ve rounded up five simple ways to spice up your relationship so you can feel the excitement you felt on your very first date.
+With Sandella’s help, we’re laying out exactly how to spice up your relationship so you can feel the excitement you felt on your very first date.

 We love it when our partner shows us that they notice, Sandella says.
-Give your S.O. a night that favors his/her preferences—and focus on little details like a favorite candle, bottle of wine or putting on a song they love.
+Give your S.O. a night that favors his or her preferences—and focus on little details like a favorite candle, a nice bottle of wine, or putting on a song they love.
 Then be sure to switch so you get a night of pampering and attention as well.

 Sandella stresses that this is where you need to use your imagination.
 What activity have you not done before that will be fun and exciting for both of you?
 Is it karaoke, roller skating, or going to a sushi-making class together?
 Be open, and play to both of your interests.
 "When we experiment with emotionally and physically novel experiences, lots of feel-good hormones are released even when the outcomes are less than perfect," Sandella says.
 Basically, we are rewarded for trying out new things even if we aren’t great at them.